wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 specialisation of photosynthetic tissue (from a green photosynthesising stem to a specialised needle leaf).

-*Is there any evidence that* Pinus *leaves are more specialised for photosynthesis than* Psilotum *stems?*
+- Is there any evidence that *Pinus* leaves are more specialised for photosynthesis than *Psilotum* stems?

-*Photosynthetic stems are required to support the plant as well as photosynthesise.
-Are support cells present in* Psilotum *stems that are not seen in* Pinus *stems?
-If so, why is the presence of these support cells problematic for photosynthesis?*
+-Photosynthetic stems are required to support the plant as well as photosynthesise.
+Are support cells present in *Psilotum* stems that are not seen in *Pinus* stems?
+If so, why is the presence of these support cells problematic for photosynthesis?

 *Do* Pinus *leaves have more specialised cell types than* Psilotum *stems?*